 Maybe you’ve heard of the private and famously wealthy community of Pebble Beach.
 It’s home to a world-class golf course and Spanish Bay Beach.
 This public beach sits between Moss Beach to the south and Asilomar State Beach to the north along the famed 17-Mile Drive.

-Something a little surprising to me on my first trip along the 17-Mile drive (aside from the fact that it’s a paid stretch of road) was how hard it was to get out and interact with the scenery.
+Something a little surprising to me on my first trip along the 17-Mile drive (aside from the fact that you have to pay to drive along it) was how hard it was to get out and interact with the scenery.
 But Spanish Bay Beach gives you a chance to get out of the car, stretch your legs, and soak up all the glorious scenery you’d otherwise just see through the car window.

 HOLE IN ONE: 7 Incredible Golf Courses and Golf Vacations in the U.S.